excellalabs/docker-workshop-2/README.2.md

 ### Exercise: Create a deployment from a manifest file

-1. Create an nginx deployment via `Kubernetes spec`:
+1. Create an nginx deployment & service via `Kubernetes spec`:

     This points to a spec describing a Nginx deployment and can be run via `apply`.
 Run: